 - SWOT analysis as part of the competitive analysis for a product

 The SWOT portfolio compares opportunities/risks and strengths/weaknesses.
 The analysis often does not take into account that the strengths and weaknesses analysis is based on the values of the past.
 The strengths and weaknesses are the results of past decisions.
 However, the opportunities and risks are aggregate states of the future.
-Compatibility is therefore often not given.
-Many managers reflect the opportunities and risks in the here and now and in many cases hide the development of the trends.
+Compatibility is, therefore, often not given.
+Many managers reflect on the opportunities and risks in the here and now and, in many cases, hide the development of the trends.

 When analyzing the strengths and weaknesses, it is important to identify the strengths and weaknesses that are relevant to the business model.
-For example, the following points are recommended:
+The following points are recommended.